 - (a) Two surfer priority rules and penalties will apply to each individual heat.
-Priority will be displayed and announced separately for each heat. - (b) The Surfers in the heat that started first have unconditional priority over the Surfers in the other heat, no matter where they are in relation to the Line-up. - (c) if there is deliberate unsportsmanlike interference by any Surfer with either of the Surfers in the other heat, the Judges can call an interference penalty against the violating Surfer even if the Surfer has unconditional priority.
-The penalty will be the loss of half of their lowest scoring Ride. - (d) A heat cannot be restarted.
+Priority will be displayed and announced separately for each heat. - (b) The Surfers in the heat that started first ("First Heat") have unconditional priority over the Surfers in the other heat ("Second Heat"), no matter where they are in relation to the Line-up. - (c) if there is deliberate unsportsmanlike interference by any Surfer with either of the Surfers in the other heat, the Judges can call an interference penalty against the violating Surfer even if the Surfer has unconditional priority.
+The penalty will be the loss of half of their lowest scoring Ride. - (d) A heat cannot be restarted. - (e) If a Surfer with Priority in the Second Heat paddles alongside a Surfer in the First Heat whom then catches the wave, the Second Heat Surfer will not lose their Priority.

-Article 156: Riding More than Maximum Number of Waves
+Article 165: Riding More than Maximum Number of Waves